Kowal Sentry Integration for Magento 2

 Project Slug

-You can read it:
+You can read it from:

-- from the project URL in Sentry,
+- the project URL in the Sentry panel,

 - or from

-Settings -> Projects -> [project] -> Details.
+Settings -> Projects -> [projekt] -> Details

 Auth token for source maps